 The heat pump cycle with a frosted evaporator reveals a significantly lower evaporation pressure compared to the heat pump cycle in normal operation.
 The reduced evaporation pressure is characteristic of frosted evaporators and is mainly due to two effects:

 To still provide the required heat for the building, the evaporation temperature and thus the evaporation pressure of the refrigerant must drop.
 The increased thermal resistance of the evaporator and the reduced heat capacity rate of the outdoor air are thus compensated by an increased temperature difference between refrigerant and outdoor air.

 More detailed analyses of the simulation results show that the air-side pressure drop has a significantly higher influence on the drop in evaporation temperature than the increased thermal resistance of the evaporator.
 This is mainly due to the fact that ice has a relatively high thermal conductivity and therefore the thermal insulation effect of the ice layer is not as important.

 A small degree of frosting does not lead to a noticeable loss of performance of the heat pump: the COP (coefficient of performance) remains almost constant at 2.95 up to approx. 100 g of ice.
 Only when larger amounts of ice have formed on the evaporator the COP drops visibly.
 With 350 g of ice, the COP has finally decreased by approx. 25 % compared to normal operation.
 At this point at the latest, the evaporator should be defrosted in order to prevent the cycle from collapsing.

 By simulating a heat pump, we were able to identify the main effects of evaporator frosting on the cycle and the performance.
-We will discuss possible defrosting strategies for the evaporator in a later post.
+An energy efficient method for evaporator defrosting can be implemented with a heat pump reversing valve.